 Mealybug Bromeliad

 Bromeliads are also sensitive to mealybugs.
 Do you have mealybugs in your Bromeliad?
-Try the tips above.
+Try the mealybugs treatments above.